-Command Description aaa accounting Sends start or update accounting records aaa authenticate Sends an authentication request to an external system, typically a Remote Access Dial-In User Services (RADIUS) server. aaa authorize Sends an authorization request to an external system, typically a RADIUS server. call close Marks the end of the call, releases all resources associated with that call, and frees the execution instance to handle the next call. clock Performs one of several operations that can obtain or manipulate strings or values that represent some amount of time. command terminate Terminates a previously issued command. connection create Connects two call legs. connection destroy Destroys a connection. fsm define Registers a state machine specified by a Tcl array and its start state. fsm setstate Specifies the next state of the FSM after completion of the current action procedure. handoff appl Hands off the call leg to another application.
-The call leg cannot be returned using the handoff return command. handoff callappl Hands off the call leg to another application and waits for the call leg to return. handoff return Returns the call leg to the application. infotag get Retrieves information from a call leg, script, or system. infotag set Allows you to set information in the system. leg alert Sends an alert message to the specified leg. leg callerid Sends an updated call number and name after a transfer. leg collectdigits Moves the call into Digit Collect mode and collects the digits. leg connect Sends a call connect message to the incoming call leg. leg consult abandon Sends a call transfer consultation abandon request on the specified leg. leg consult response Sends a call transfer consultation identifier response on the specified leg. leg consult request Sends a call-transfer consultation identifier request on the specified leg. leg disconnect Disconnects one or more call legs that are not part of a connection.
+Command Description aaa accounting Sends start or update accounting records aaa accounting get status Queries the accounting status of the leg or retrieves the status of any method list. aaa accounting probe Sends an accounting probe record. aaa accounting set status Changes the method list status. aaa authenticate Sends an authentication request to an external system, typically a Remote Access Dial-In User Services (RADIUS) server. aaa authorize Sends an authorization request to an external system, typically a RADIUS server. call close Marks the end of the call, releases all resources associated with that call, and frees the execution instance to handle the next call. call lookup Retrieves the application handle of an application that has registered for calls matching the specified parameters. call register Used by an application to indicate that it wants to receive any future incoming calls that match the specified call criteria.
+It also enables another application to lookup and retrieve this application's instance handle by matching the call criteria. call unregister Removes the call-registration entries for the specified call criteria. clock Performs one of several operations that can obtain or manipulate strings or values that represent some amount of time. command terminate Terminates a previously issued command. connection create Connects two call legs. connection destroy Destroys a connection. fsm define Registers a state machine specified by a Tcl array and its start state. fsm setstate Specifies the next state of the FSM after completion of the current action procedure. handoff Hands off the name or handle of the application. handoff return Returns the call leg to the application. infotag get Retrieves information from a call leg, script, or system.

-Table 3-1 Tcl IVR Commands
+Table 3-1 Tcl IVR Commands (continued)